 The SEC-T Conference has currently eight sponsors divided into three levels.
 Premium, Gold and Silver.
 The sponsorship costs are distributed so that Gold is priced at about 60% of Premium and Silver is priced at about 60% of Gold.
 The Premium and Gold sponsors are prefered sponsors for the upcoming Spring Pub Event.
-Existing sponsors will always be given the opportunity to sponsor upcoming events at the same level as they did with the previous event.
-If a sponsor chooses to forfeit their position, the opportunity will instead be given for a lower level sponsor to rise to take the forfeited position.
+Sponsors that have been with SEC-T for five (5) consecutive years are given the opportunity to sponsor upcoming events.
+If a sponsor chooses to forfeit this option or their position offered, the opportunity will instead be given for a lower level sponsor to rise to take the forfeited position.
 At that time the sponsor that was forfeiting their position will be given the opportunity to take the lower level sponsorship position.
 In order to facilitate the introduction of new sponsors, other supporting opportunities with the conference will also be presented and awarded on a yearly basis.
 Forfeiting a sponsorship position with the Spring Pub Event does not affect a sponsor’s opportunities with the SEC-T Conference.

 At any point in time the SEC-T Organization will be maintaining a publicly available list of all current supporting organizations, ordered by how new opportunities will be presented to them.
 The ordering of organizations on this list is performed and maintained by the SEC-T Organizers and the process is not open for debate, however we strive to make it fair and balanced based on factors like a supporting organizations current sponsorship level, contributions they have made as a sponsor, sponsor behavior to other contributing parties, the purchases of business tickets or simply making resource donations to our events.